General Guidelines for when your student should Not Report to School

 COVID 19

-A positive home rapid antigen test or PCR test for COVID 19 requires that your student isolate at home for 5 days from the first full day of symptom onset or positive test.
-Your student may return on day 6 as long as they have been fever free for 24 hours without the use of fever reducing medications and improving symptoms.
-Rest and fluids are an important component to restoring health and we want to prevent the spread of infection within the classrooms.
+Your student may return when they have been fever free for 24 hours without the use of fever reducing medications and improving symptoms.
+Rest and fluids are an important component to restoring health.
 If your child has a health risk please contact your Pediatrician for additional support.

 Strep Throat